Adamkadaban/CTFs/README.md

 	- Has writeups once you solve the chall
 	- You can upload your own challenges once you solve all of them
 - [pwn dojo](https://dojo.pwn.college)
-	- Best collection of pwn challnges in my opinion
+	- Best collection of pwn challenges in my opinion
 	- Backed up with slides teaching how to do it & has a discord if you need help
 - [nightmare](https://guyinatuxedo.github.io/)
 	- Gold standard for pwning C binaries